 Sour-Beets

-- 1 min read
+- 2 min read

-Other recipes for beet kvass include ginger and other ingredients, they are mainly used for drinking.
 This is a very traditional Polish take on it.

 You will need:

-3 liter jar
+3 litre jar

 piece of gauze or tea towel and a string